midlantica/LovelyBunchOfCoconuts/content/quotes/the-ultimate-result-of-shielding-men-from-the-effects-of-folly.md

 ---
-title: "The ultimate result of shielding men from the effects of folly"
+title: 'The ultimate result of shielding men from the effects of folly'
 ---

 ## "The ultimate result of shielding men from the effects of folly is to fill the world with fools."